 If you are submitting haiku, limericks or other extremely short poems, you may send a half dozen as our Haiku page editor sometimes publishes a block of haiku and short poems together.
 Our Formalist may choose to do the same occasionally with limericks.

-We will publish any good short story, that we like.
-Full length short stories, up to a maximum of 7000 words, will be serialized.
+We will publish any good short story that we like.
+Full length short stories, up to a maximum of 7000 words, will likely be serialized.

 In both the poems and the short story, we aren't prudes, but we aren't looking for gratuitous sex, violence or crude language.
 We will accept any of these things if we feel they are important to the story.
 We will not publish anything that we think can be construed as hateful.

 That does not mean you can't tell the story of a terrible event, murder rape, beatings or whatever, but make sure you are not glorifying the evil.
 We love a good story.
 We love a great poem.